Command & Conquer 3: Tiberium Wars: Gameplay

 All three factions have structures and units with similar functions at their disposal.
 However, they are adjusted to fit each faction's theme and have somewhat varying properties.
 Units can be classified into infantry, vehicles and aircraft, each with their own specialities.
 Unit effectiveness against opponents follows the rock-paper-scissors principle found in most real-time strategy games.
 Virtually every type of structure in the game acts as a tech tree and additional units, structures and faction-specific abilities will become available to research and create as new structures are built.
 Production and construction may become temporarily blocked if the required structures are destroyed, or if they are not provided with adequate power by the supporting "power plant" structures.
 A highly destructive superweapon for each faction can also be constructed and used after a certain timer expires.
 Once used, the timer must expire again before the superweapon can be activated for an additional time.

 There are three factions playable in the game.
 The Global Defense Initiative fights with conventional modern weapons and tactics, utilizing both technologically advanced armor and firepower, making them typically more destructive in open confrontations, but more cumbersome.
 GDI's special weapon is the Ion Cannon, an orbital laser-guided energy strike.
 The Brotherhood of Nod features flexible guerrilla warfare forces, using stealth and Tiberium-based weaponry, though they are typically weaker.
-Like in the original Command & Conquer, their superweapon is a Nuclear Missile.
+Like in the original Command & Conquer, their superweapon is Temple of Nod (Nuclear Missile Silo).
 The third faction, the alien Scrin, features units and structures that are Tiberium based, including the ability to promote the growth of the substance and to store infinite amounts of it.
 The Scrin are immune to the radioactive effects of Tiberium but vulnerable to anti-Tiberium weapons.
-Their superweapon is the "Rift Generator", which creates a wormhole that pulls in nearby units.
+Their superweapon is the "Rift Generator", which summons a vortex that pulls and damaging anything unfortunate enough to be caught in its blast.